-- ▶ Select the Temperature data type from the list of data types. - ▶ Open the section Limits in the properties window. - ► Select the <New limit value> entry.
+- Select the Temperature data type from the list of data types. - Open the Limit Values group in the properties window. - ▶ Select the {New limit value} entry.

-A new section with the name Limit[1] is created.
+A new section with the name Limit value[1] is created.

-▶ Open the section Limit[1].
+▶ Open the section Limit value[1].